 Registered address: 28 Boulevard Justin Grandthille, 51000 Châlons en Champagne

 The Union d’Églises Missionnaires (UDEM), originally known as the Fédération Évangélique Missionnaire (FEM), is a group of evangelical pentecostal churches which was created in 1989.
 These churches are part of the protestant movement that resulted from the Reformation.
-Their distinguishing feature is the importance that they place on the gifts of the Holy Spirit.

 The history of the FEM is first and foremost, the story of M. René Kennel its founder.